usharesoft/appcenter-docs/end-user/en/source/pages/getting-started.rst

 Escape Key
 ~~~~~~~~~~

 The UForge UI has enabled the hotkey Escape (ESC) which means the action of cancel or close the popup form without saving or executing anything.
+It also refers to redirect the page whenever the behavior it's already implemented by the cancel/close button.

 .. _uforge-basic-concepts: